jodymgustafson/mezcal/readme.md

 function add(a, b) return a + b
 ```

-If your function requires multiple lines use a begin and end block.
+If your function requires multiple lines use a `begin`-`end` block.

 ```
 function rFibonacci(n)